MenacingManatee/holbertonschool-unity/README.md

-# holbertonschool-unity
+# HolbertonSchool Unity

 ## About / synopsis
-A short paragraph describing the project / repository
+This repo contains a collection of projects made in unity, excluding the larger-scale projects which have their own repos

 ## Built With

-* [placeholder] - The language / framework / etc used
+* [Unity] - Version 2019.4
+* [C#]

 ### Project contents